House 4006

 "Division" means the Division of Economic Development.

-"Overdue tax debt" means any article of a tax debt that remains unpaid 60 days or more after it becomes collectible
+"Overdue tax debt" means any amount of a state tax debt that remains unpaid 60 days or more after it becomes collectible.

-"System contractor" means a person employed by an entity that contracts with a business with which an agreement for an expansion, high‑yield, transitional, or transformative project was entered into for the purpose of providing full‑time employees exclusively located at and directly engaged in the primary operations of the project if all of the following criteria are met:
+"System contractor" means a person employed by an entity that contracts with a business that is a party to an agreement for an expansion/transitional, highyield, or transformative project for the purpose of providing fulltime employees exclusively located at and directly engaged in the primary operations of the project, if all of the following criteria are met:

-(1) The number of system contractors used does not exceed 15 percent of the eligible positions and is not used to fill expansion positions;
+(1) The number of system contractors used does not exceed 15 percent of the eligible positions;

-(3) The entity providing system contractors certifies to the business that it meets the same requirements imposed by this article on the business with respect to system contractors provided at the project site, and the business agrees to procure from the entity and provide to either the Department of Revenue or the division, upon request, any documentation needed to verify the requirements; and
+(3) The entity providing system contractors certifies to the business that it meets the same requirements imposed by this article and the agreement with respect to system contractors provided at the project site, and the business agrees to procure from the entity and provide to either the Department of Revenue or the division, upon request, any documentation needed to verify the requirements; and

 (4) The entity providing the system contractors and the business are not related members and are not, directly or indirectly, affiliated in any way.